 What Happens to Property Owned Before Marriage in Texas?

 For many couples, buying a home counts as one of the most significant milestones of married life.
 The family home also qualifies as one of the biggest assets in many marital estates, which means any equity in that home may be subject to division upon divorce.
-Since Texas is a community property state that also recognizes separate property, these bought-the-house-before-marriage divorce situations can get complicated for spouses seeking a divorce.
+Since Texas is one of the community property states that also recognizes separate property, these bought-the-house-before-marriage divorce situations can get complicated for spouses seeking a divorce.

 How the division of property shakes out will depend on whether the marital house bought before marriage was bought by one or both parties, among other factors.